adamp-github/adamp-github.github.io/index.md

 Amazon Keyspaces is the AWS implementation of Apache Cassandra
 - Keyspaces is not yet multi-region
 Added High Availability to my profile
-Started AWS: Deployment and Provisioning 5h Brandon Rich
+Started AWS: Deployment and Provisioning by Brandon Rich
 ### QwikLabs
 Used Qwiklabs for the first time today, it's very good
 Some of the labs seemed dated but the experience of setting things in the AWS console was good